 We took him to the hospital, but got different answers from different student doctors there, I wanted an experienced one, but my pediatrician was not affiliated with the hospital, so I didn’t have a choice.

 When he was released one doc said it was reflux.
 He also has eosinophilia and docs don’t know why he has it either.
-Has anyone had this happen or anyone know what it could possibly be, I’m at my wits end.
-Thank you for any help.Baby Help Line:
+Has anyone had this happen or anyone know what it could possibly be, I’m at my wit’s end.
+Thank you for any help.

-Newborn Vomiting And Passing Out
+Baby Vomiting And Passing Out – Possible Reasons

 I would keep persisting with getting good medical advice since your baby is so young.
-All babies vomit from time to time, and it can look like a lot, when it is only a couple of teaspoonful.
+All babies vomit from time to time, and it can look like a lot when it is only a couple of teaspoonful.
 You didn’t say how much and how frequently your little boy vomits.

 You can try small feeds every two hours rather than a big feed all at once and you can also elevate the head of his crib.

 I do not know what was done for your baby in the hospital and whether the approach was correct or not, but in this case it is better to get a second opinion of an experienced and trusted doctor.

 Good luck getting medical support, it is important you persist to get help and advice as to what is best for your baby.
-Try not to get too distressed with it all as you little boy will be picking up on your anxiety.
+Try not to get too distressed with it all as your little boy will be picking up on your anxiety.